 Rescue excavations at Aşvan Kale and Tille Höyük attracted most of the Institute’s focus during the 1970s and 1980s.
 At those sites, French employed radically new archaeological methods — such as dry-sieving and, especially, flotation — that would become exemplary for later excavations.
 Among other projects were the large-scale survey of Pisidia by Stephen Mitchell, the survey of the Classical city of Oinoanda and neighbouring city of Balboura in Lycia and the excavations at Amorium.
 In the field of epigraphy, French conducted a large-scale survey of the milestones of Asia Minor, resulting in a major reference work, while David Hawkins began a long-term epigraphical project on Hieroglyphic Luwian inscriptions.
 Under David French’s directorship, a significant expansion of the Institute’s library and reference collections — including pottery sherds, epigraphic squeezes, and botanical specimens — transformed the Institute from a base for excavations and field projects into a major regional research centre serving a range of archaeology-related disciplines.

 In 1993, David French retired, having consolidated the Institute’s position as a major research hub for Anatolian archaeology.
 Anthropologist David Shankland acted as Director from 1993 to 1995, before Roger Matthews was appointed fifth Director in 1996.
-During his time in office the Institute undertook a major reorganisation of available resources, resulting in a significant reduction of staff in Ankara, counterbalanced by greater financial support given to a large range of archaeological and other projects, including the Ancient Paphlagonia Survey (Çankırι), the Kerkenes Dağ Survey, the Madra Çay Survey (Ayvalık), the Çatalhöyük Excavations, and the Amorium Excavations.
+During his time in office the Institute supported a wide range of archaeological and other projects, including the Ancient Paphlagonia Survey (Çankırι), the Kerkenes Dağ Survey, the Madra Çay Survey (Ayvalık), the Çatalhöyük Excavations, and the Amorium Excavations.